 Longer is generally better for protection from the sun and branches etc. However, for a fixed visor, this might be slightly annoying, particularly when climbing.
 Having a long visor may mean it inhibits your view when climbing, as you are constantly looking up.
 It is similar to wearing a running cap while out on the trails.

 Your vision becomes a bit obstructed once you are looking up, which is why a fixed visor is much shorter.
 And is why we recommend getting a helmet with an adjustable visor.

 For example, you can find the Troy Lee Designs A2 replacement visor on Amazon for a reasonably low cost here.

 Does having a visor make it unsafe in a crash?

 As stated earlier (under ‘Why doesn’t a road bike helmet have a visor?’) having a visor on a mountain bike does not make it unsafe.
 If anything, it makes it safer.
-Your eyes and face will be much more protected by having a visor.
+Your eyes and face will be much more protected by having a visor while out trail riding.
 Furthermore, in a crash, the visor will break off before any damage occurs to you, your head or your neck.